 Fair housing futures

 The Zillow rentals product team implemented Piccini’s concept and is already thinking of how to take the effort further.
-“This definitely won’t end here,” says Doug Pope, Zillow vice president of rentals product teams.
+“This definitely won’t end here,” says Doug Pope, Zillow vice president of rentals product.
 “There are other communities discriminated against in the U.S. and our hope is that we can expand our efforts to shine a light on the presence — or absence — of fair housing laws that impact those communities.”